The Best Cuban Restaurants In Miami guide image

 The service isn’t perfect, but Habana Vieja nails classic Cuban dishes like few others in town, including the city’s most mouth-puckering vaca frita.
 If guavas are in season, order the guava shells with cream cheese for dessert.
 It’s an old school Cuban dessert with pieces of guava simmered in sugar next to a triangular chunk of cream cheese—the epitome of Cuban cuisine’s love of sweet and salty combinations—and the great grandfather of all those pastelitos de guayaba y queso we love.
 Grab a seat at the bar with the regulars and you’ll feel like you’re on the porch of a Cuban farmhouse.

 For as much as the Cuban diaspora changed Miami, its descendants are now transforming Cuban food.
-Chug’s is an excellent example of the sort of Cuban-American cuisine that feels so specific to our city.
+Chug’s is an excellent example of the sort of Cuban-American restaurant that could only exist in Miami.
 The pop’s frita comes with a tangy blue cheese salsa, the latkes are made with malanga, and their mariquitas are served with a French onion dip.
 But they win us over with a peeled banana.
 If you’re in any way Cuban, you’ve probably seen a relative slap an entire ripe banana onto a plate full of meat.
 And that’s exactly what their abuelas plate is—the kind of Cuban food you can usually only find at home.
 We order ours with lechon.
 It comes with black beans, rice, and of course a banana.
 Our only complaint is that we want a full banana (they only give you half) so we can combine every bite with that sweet fruit and salty lechon.

 Islas Canarias has the best croquetas in town.
 Unlike a lot of ham croquetas we’ve eaten, Islas' aren’t a mixture of ground mystery meat.
 Biting through their crispy outer layer reveals thin pieces of fresh chives, a sight you almost never see in any other croqueta.
 Their vaca frita is also seasoned perfectly—citrusy, salty, and so juicy.
 Plus, their moros come with chunks of fatty pork.
 The dining room is always packed, and the walls are lined with bottles of Spanish anise as if they were crown molding.
 But they also have the most Miami (it’s an adjective too) drive-thru, with a long line of idling cars who are all probably going to loudly order those croquetas.